kiking0501/polyhedramatics-dance-2018/README.md

 <br>

-### This repository- The Development Mode
+### This repository

+#### Animation
 Making animation is completely exploratory as it is my first time doing so.
 Finally, I came across the solution **THREE.js** , which is a cross-browser Javascript Library and API used to create and display animated 3D computer graphics in a web- browser.
 Learning much from the <a href="https://threejs.org/examples" target="_blank"> library's official examples </a>, I was able to ***program*** the unrealistic scenes that flash on my mind while I was reading the music score and listening to the music piece .

 <br>

 This repository is all the code that creates the animation.
-The code was much messy, but the result is fantastic (check <a href="https://kiking0501.github.io/polyhedramatics-dance-2018/" target="_blank">this link</a> and click the "Play" button).
+The code was much messy, but the result is fantastic (check <a href="https://kiking0501.github.io/polyhedramatics-dance-2018/src/polyhedramatics/main.html" target="_blank">this link</a> and click the "Play" button).
 My highest gratitude to WebGL!

+#### Documentaiton
+Check <a href="https://kiking0501.github.io/polyhedramatics-dance-2018/" target="_blank"> this webpage </a> for more details!